dachamf/Phone-book/readme.md

 ---

 #### Download project:

-Use the download button(upper right corner) or the [following link:](https://github.com/dachamf/Phone-book.git)
-to download the file and unpack it into the desired folder
+Use the `Download ZIP` button (upper right corner) to download the file and unpack it into the destination directory(root of the project), or run command `git clone git@github.com:dachamf/Phone-book.git` in the desired directory(root of the project).

-Once unpacked use the console and navigate to the root directory of the given project and run the ` composer update.
+Once unpacked or cloned use the console and navigate to the root directory of the given project and run the `composer update.`
-`

 Also, the following content should be modified rename `.env.example` in `.env` and change parameters.